uqjwen/triplet_recommendations_tensorflow/README.md

 Significantly outperform the performance with 'bpr' loss in the official site here: http://lyst.github.io/lightfm/docs/examples/movielens_implicit.html.

-In my_triplet_feats.py, we consider genre features of the movies to improvement the performance.
+In my_triplet_feats.py, we consider genre features of the movies to improve the performance.
 Actually we are able to improve the roc auc socre to 89%, and the results are listed as follows:

  [!]
 Load parameters success!!!